kyannepepper/Permit-Creator/replit.md

 ## Recent Changes

-- **June 23, 2025**: Updated insurance requirements to tiered system and image URL storage (COMPLETED)
+- **June 23, 2025**: Simplified insurance requirements from tier system to checkbox and fixed fee display (COMPLETED)
-  - Migrated insurance from boolean to integer tier system (0-3) matching Utah State Parks Activity/Risk Matrix
+  - Simplified insurance from complex tier system (0-3) to simple required/not required checkbox
-  - Tier 0: Personal Insurance, Tier 1: $500K/$1M, Tier 2: $1M/$2M, Tier 3: $1M/$3M
-  - Added admin-only permissions for insurance tier modifications
+  - Updated database schema from insurance_tier to insurance_required (boolean field)
+  - Modified permit template forms to use checkbox instead of dropdown for insurance
+  - Fixed fee display spacing in application details to remove large gaps between labels and amounts
   - Updated image upload to store full URLs instead of relative paths for cross-site access
-  - Enhanced image display logic to handle both full URLs (new uploads) and relative paths (existing uploads)
-  - Insurance tier selection now available in both create and edit permit template forms
+  - Enhanced location handling to support custom text locations when users select "other"

 - **June 23, 2025**: Image upload functionality and enhanced card UI for permit templates (COMPLETED)
   - Added ImageUpload component with drag-and-drop support and 10MB file size limit